Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/technical-notes.md

 ## X. Why these technical notes belong with this entry

-The handout should stay readable.
+The essay should stay readable.

 It should make the public-facing move clearly: